servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 They are not described as reprobate or apostate here; instead, He rebukes and chastens those whom He loves (v.
 19), offering counsel, correction, and a promise of intimate fellowship and future reigning.

 II.
 LUKEWARM, BLIND, NAKED — YET BELOVED

 1. Neither Cold nor Hot
 Laodicea is:
 	•	self-satisfied,
 	•	spiritually indifferent,
 	•	not useful,
 	•	not fervent,
-	•	not coldly refreshing.
+	•	not cold.
 In this framework, Laodicea pictures those who:
 	•	have heard the truth,
 	•	have encountered the world’s voice and God’s voice,
 	•	but have not yet truly chosen between them.
-Lukewarm does not describe indecision but uselessness — neither refreshingly cold nor healingly hot (a local allusion to Laodicea’s water system).
+Lukewarm does not describe indecision but uselessness — neither cold nor hot (“no man can serve two masters” Mat 6:24).
 Christ’s words make clear:
 “As many as I love, I rebuke and chasten…” (Rev. 3:19).
   •  Christ addresses them as a church (Rev. 3:14).
   •	Christ addresses them as a church (Rev. 3:14).
 The severity of the rebuke is rooted in love, not rejection.
 (Romans 11:22)

 2. Blind, Naked, Wretched — But Loved
 Christ’s assessment is the harshest of all seven letters:
 	•	“wretched,”